Trump’s secret assassinations programme

 Then Trump became president.

-In his first six months in office, President Trump has overseen a dramatic increase in drone strikes in Yemen; based on current figures, in the first year of his presidency he will conduct more than five times the number of strikes in Yemen as compared with 2016.
-He has also ripped up the limited safeguards President Obama put in place.This is now industrial-scale executions, hugely expanded in both scale and callousness, conducted with no regard for human life or human rights.
+The first year of the Trump administration has resulted in more loss of life from drone strikes than all eight years of Obama’s presidency.
+Trump ripped up the limited safeguards President Obama put in place.This is now industrial-scale executions, hugely expanded in both scale and callousness, conducted with no regard for human life or human rights.

 The international human rights law that governs the use of lethal force outside of armed conflict permits the use of lethal force only in very narrow circumstances; specifically, only where it is “strictly unavoidable” in order to defend against an “imminent threat of death.”

-In the words of US Secretary of Defence James Mattis, the first Yemen raid was a “game changer”.
-He is right – now the world can see the scale and reckless brutality of the atrocities being committed by the US.
+In the words of US Secretary of Defence James Mattis, this operation, carried out a year ago today, was a “game changer”.
+He is right – now the world can see the scale and reckless brutality of the atrocities being committed by the Trump Administration as part of an ill-conceived, unchecked and never-ending “War on Terror”.